syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 The [FixedUserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html) is used to add some frequently used commands around the node and connector even without selecting it.

-## How to Initialize the Fixed User Handles
+## How to initialize the fixed user handles

 To create the fixed user handles, define and add them to the collection of nodes and connectors property.
 The following code example is used to create an fixed user handles for the nodes and connectors.